Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/07_pscript_format_string.md

 the placeholder is in the middle of the string; modifying it without format strings could be cumbersome.

-## Usage in GDScript
+## Usage in PScript

-Examine this concrete GDScript example:
+Examine this concrete PScript example:

 ```
 # Define a format string with placeholder '%s'